Are you feeling small but very painful lump on your foot? Confused …! that is it corn and Plantar Warts ? Well you need not to be….!

 - After crushing it in your crusher, just apply the paste on your affected area.

 - Do this regularly for a month it will surely show best result.

 Give a gentle massage after apply it on the affected area.
 Massage in the outside, preferably with a pumice stone or any scrubber.
 Exfoliating the affected area helps in softening of the cell and eventually removes off the dead skin cell forming corns or warts on feet.

-Another very effective remedy for corn or wart treatment is lemon.
+Another very effective remedy for corn or Plantar Wart treatment is lemon.
 As the citrus acid content in the lemon helps in easy softening of the hard skin caused by corn the warts.